Agoric/documentation/main/zoe/api/zoe.md

   'Price' : moolaPayment
 };
 ```
+### OfferArgs
 `offerArgs` is an optional object record.
 It can be used to pass
 additional arguments to the `offerHandler` contract code associated
 with the invitation.
 It is up to the contract code whether it chooses
 to handle any `offerArgs` passed to it or whether it drops them.

+Zoe checks that `offerArgs` is a `copyRecord`, but the contract code
+should be careful interacting with the values of the `offerArgs`
+object.
+These values need input validation before being used by the
+contract code since they are coming directly from the user and may
+have malicious behavior.

 ## `UserSeat` Object